Mitch Haniger Player Props: Giants vs. Orioles

 Mitch Haniger At The Plate

-- Haniger has six doubles, four home runs and five walks while batting .239.
+- Haniger is batting .233 with six doubles, four home runs and six walks.

-- Haniger has reached base via a hit in 17 games this year (of 31 played), and had multiple hits in eight of those games.
+- In 53.1% of his 32 games this season, Haniger has picked up at least one hit.
+He's also had eight multi-hit games.

-- Haniger has picked up an RBI in 35.5% of his games this year, with two or more RBI in 16.1% of his games.
-He has also produced three or more runs in two contests.
+- Haniger has driven in a run in 11 games this season (34.4%), including five games with more than one RBI (15.6%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 11 of 31 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.